matthew-beisser/testing-automation-pipeline-3/docs/design.md

 This extra step, referred to as parameter testing (and monitoring), involves adjusting inputs to the sensor within certain boundaries.
 The goal is to observe the sensor's output and confirm it operates as anticipated under the varied conditions.

-The System Test Team is responsible for performing these additional tests on select batches of sensors.
+The System Test Team is responsible for performing these additional tests on select sensors.
 Note that there are different levels of parameter testing.
 These can range from comprehensive testing that covers system-level requirements, to more limited testing that focuses on a subset of these parameters, or even continuous monitoring of certain intrinsic parameters during operation.